Diagnosis

 Questions to ask your doctor

-Your time with your doctor is limited, so preparing a list of questions will help make the most of your time together.
+Your time with your healthcare professional is limited.
+Prepare a list of questions so that you can make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For breast cancer, some basic questions to ask your doctor include:
+For breast cancer, some basic questions to ask include:

 • What type of breast cancer do I have?